 How is this different from Mesopotamia?

-The delta is where the richest soil is found.
+is where the richest soil is found.

 The mouth of the river.